 One problem that may come up is that the school may not want to hold a meeting.
-You should make sure that the school system holds an IEP team meeting to which you are invited so that you can fully review and participate in the development of your child's program.
+If your child's school refuses to hold an IEP meeting after you have requested one, you should contact the school system's central office for assistance.
+Once an IEP meeting is scheduled, you have a right to participate fully in the development and review of your child's program.
 The school system must send you all of the documents that the team will review 5 business days before the IEP meeting so you should have a copy of the draft of the IEP.
 This allows you the opportunity to review the draft IEP at home, share it with any advocates or professionals who are working with your child to get their input, and be better prepared to discuss what you want added or changed in the IEP.